Syrov-Egor/chemsynthcalc/docs/_sources/chemical_reaction.rst.txt

     reaction = ChemicalReaction(reaction_string)

 .. important::
-    The allowed symbols for ChemicalReaction input string are:
+    The symbols allowed for the ChemicalReaction input string are:

     a-z A-Z 0-9 . () [] {} * · • = < - > → ⇄ + *whitespace*

     Whitespaces will be ignored.
-If there are any other symbols in the string, they won't be ignored, instead :class:`chemsynthcalc.chem_errors.InvalidCharacter` exception will be raised.
+If there are any other symbols in the string, they will not be ignored, instead :class:`chemsynthcalc.chem_errors.InvalidCharacter` exception will be raised.

 .. important::
     Other important conditions for calculations are:

-    There must be a reactants-products separator (listed in :py:attr:`chemsynthcalc.chemical_reaction.ChemicalReaction.possible_reaction_separators`)
+    There must be a reactant-product separator (listed in :py:attr:`chemsynthcalc.chemical_reaction.ChemicalReaction.possible_reaction_separators`)

-    Sets of atoms in reactant and product (left-right) parts of equation should be equal (in other words, all atoms in the left must appear on the right).
+    The sets of atoms in the reactant and product (left-right) parts of equation should be equal (in other words, all atoms in the left must appear on the right).
 If not, :class:`chemsynthcalc.chem_errors.ReactantProductDifference` \
     exception will be raised.